5RyanCox/ELK-Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the [filebeat_config.yml](https://github.com/5RyanCox/ELK-Stack-Project/blob/1e962c0c8cfd60b9be54f8ea914f43b529130dfc/Ansible/Filebeat-playbook.yml) and [metricbeat_config.yml](https://github.com/5RyanCox/ELK-Stack-Project/blob/b432d9b89ae9283c00bbca1409ebb5cd8ecf619f/Ansible/Metricbeats_config.yml.txt) files to the ./etc/ansible/files/filebeat_config.yml directory.
-- Update the _____ file to include...
+- Update the filebeat and metricbeat configuration files to include the new ELK server IP address on lines 1106 and 1806.
+This configures the tools to the ELK server when the YAML playbook is run.
+- This also includes updating the host.config file.
+This tells Ansible to run the playbook on the ELK server.
+This is added as an ELK server in the host file with the ELK VM IP address.
+The filebeat/metricbeat tools will be installed on this as well, in order to monitor the other webservers.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Project 1 ELK server to check that the installation worked as expected.
+Run docker ps.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+ _Which URL do you navigate to in order to check that the ELK server is running?
+- http://[ELK_server_public_IP]:5601 - This will confirm the connection to the internet with the new ELK server.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+- ssh RedTeamAdmin@JumpBox(PrivateIP)
+- sudo docker start container (name of the container)
+- sudo docker attach container (name of the container)
+- cd /etc/ansible/
+- ansible-playbook Install_ELK.yml - This runs and starts the ELK container
+- cd /etc/ansible/roles/
+- ansible-playbook filebeat-playbook.yml (installs Filebeat and Metricbeat)
+- start web browser [ELK_server_public_IP]:5601